livelifelively/documentation-driven-development-tools/src/workflows/task-pre-implementation-review.md

 ---

+## Workflow Artifacts

+This workflow generates the following artifacts, which are stored in a directory named after the task ID.

+- **Path Pattern**: `docs/workflow/<task_id>/`
+- **Generated Reports**:
+  - `pre-implementation-review.md`: A comprehensive summary of the pre-implementation review, including all phase reports.

+---

 ## Phase 1: Context Gathering & Initial Compliance Check (Families 1 & 2 Review)

 **Goal:** To load the full context and perform a compliance check on the "Meta & Governance" and "Business & Scope" families.